Latent Implicit Visual Reasoning: Evaluation

 \minisection{Latent Ablation} Second, we test a \emph{mask-only} variant that applies the Stage~1 bottleneck without adding latent tokens.
 Here, answer tokens cannot attend directly to vision tokens, but prompt tokens can still see the image.
 The goal is to force existing prompt tokens to act as a visual bottleneck without adding new capacity.
 This variant also underperforms LIVR.
 A plausible explanation is that existing text tokens already carry pre-trained semantics, making them harder to repurpose to form abstract visual representations.
 In contrast, newly introduced latent tokens are free to adapt and can more easily learn to form rich visual abstractions.

 Together, these results suggest that both the dedicated latent tokens and the visual bottleneck are necessary for LIVR's full gains.
-For completeness, we include two additional controls in the same table: duplicating the input image tokens (``input image twice''), where we concatenate two copies of the same image tokens at both training and inference as a generic control for extra visual compute, and prompt tuning \cite{prompt_tuning}, a lightweight adaptation baseline.
-Neither matches LIVR's improvements.
+For completeness, we include three additional controls in the same table: duplicating the input image tokens (``input image twice''), where we concatenate two copies of the same image tokens at both training (with and without 2-stage masking) and inference as a generic control for extra visual compute, and prompt tuning \cite{prompt_tuning}, a lightweight adaptation baseline.